ivadomed/canproco/README.md

 After all corrections are done, you can generate a QC report by adding the flag `-qc-only-` to the command above.
 Note that SCT is required for generating QC report.

-Here is another video for correcting manual segmentation: [Yotube manual](https://www.youtube.com/watch?v=lB-F8WOHGeg)
+Here is another video for correcting manual segmentation: [Youtube manual](https://www.youtube.com/watch?v=lB-F8WOHGeg)

 #### 3. Adding corrected segmentations to git-annex
 After validating in the QC report the manual corrections, upload the manually-corrected segmentations in git-annex (see internal [documentation](https://intranet.neuro.polymtl.ca/computing-resources/data/git-datasets.html#upload)).